Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <dfn dfn>**OTT**</dfn>: Over-the-top.

    <dfn dfn>**POST_URL**</dfn>: Target URL of a POST command in the HTTP
-   protocol for posting data from a source to a destination.
+   protocol for posting data from a source to a destination (e.g., /ingest1).
    The POST_URL is known by both the ingest source and receiving entity.
-The POST_URL basepath is setup by the receiving entity.
+The POST_URL is setup by the receiving entity.
 The ingest source may add extended paths to signal track names, fragment names or segment names.

-   <dfn dfn>**publishing point**</dfn>: Entry point used to receive an ingest
+   <dfn dfn>**publishing_point_URL**</dfn>: Entry point used to receive an
-   stream, consumes/receives the incoming media [=ingest stream=], typically via a publishing URL setup to receive the stream.
+   [=ingest stream=] (e.g., https://example.com/ingest1).

    <dfn dfn>**receiving entity**</dfn>: Entity used to receive the media
    content, receives/consumes an [=ingest stream=].